How bail reform will work in Illinois

 Requests for bail review will largely be handled by the trial judge overseeing a case.
 Courthouse observers told the Sun-Times they expect the reviews will be easy to incorporate into the judge’s regular court calls.

-People who have been issued a bond before the act goes into effect in September can request a hearing to have it lifted, though the process won’t happen automatically.
+People who have been issued a bond before the act goes into effect in September can request a hearing to have it lifted.
+The process won’t happen automatically.
 Any money that had been put up for a bond would be returned, though other conditions could be added.

 Courts throughout the state have 60 days to prepare for the new pretrial detention hearings under the act.